-1. The Procedure includes three stages: an informal stage for early resolution; a formal complaint stage for the investigation and determination of complaints, and a final review stage.
+1. The Procedure includes three stages: early resolution; a formal complaint stage for the investigation and determination of complaints, and a final review stage.

 14.5 Stage One: Informal Stage - Early Resolution

 1. It is anticipated that the majority of concerns, issues or complaints can be resolved easily and quickly on an informal basis, at the time the problem first occurs and with the individual(s) directly involved.
 Any student with a concern, issue or complaint against a department should, in the first instance, seek to resolve the matter in an informal manner.
 This could be achieved by arranging a meeting to discuss the situation at hand, followed by an explanation or apology, where appropriate.
 Students should offer a description of the problem encountered and state their desired outcome at this point, and, where possible, include any available evidence to support their complaint.

 2. If the concern, issue or complaint is against his/her academic department, the student may wish to informally raise the matter with his or her personal tutor, another member of the academic staff or other appropriate person.
 Students studying at the branch campus in Mauritius should refer the matter to the Dean, in the first instance.
 In the case of a group concern, issue or complaint (not involving allegations against a named individual) the appropriate departmental Staff Student Consultative Committee may be involved.
 These Informal proceedings will not prejudice the formal procedure outlined below.